JamesMcGuigan/ai-games/arc/README.md

 - [src/solver_multimodel/solvers/TessellationSolver.py](src/solver_multimodel/solvers/TessellationSolver.py)
 - [notebooks_gallery/solved/TessellationSolver.ipynb](notebooks_gallery/solved/TessellationSolver.ipynb)

-**XGBGridSolver** generates a large multi-dimential featuremap to be solved by XGBoost.
+**XGBGridSolver** generates a large multi-dimentional featuremap to be solved by XGBoost.
 The featuremap includes each pixel's "view" of neighbouring pixels.
-This was able to autosolve a suprising number of problem cases, but also produces a large number of incorrect or close guesess that managed to test correctly against the train side the task.
+This was able to autosolve a surprising number of problem cases, but also produces a large number of incorrect or close guesess that managed to test correctly against the train side the task.

 Hyperopt Bayesian Hyperparameter Optimization was also performed on XGBoost.